-I am a commissioner to the 219th General Assembly of the Presbyterian Church, U.S.A., this week.
+This week, I am a commissioner to the 219th General Assembly of the Presbyterian Church, U.S.A..
 An item of business at the Assembly is called Neither Poverty Nor Riches: Compensation, Equity, and the Unity of the Church, (NPNR) (Item 10-10), from the Advisory Committee on Social Witness Policy (ACSWP).
-It addresses employee compensation within the church.
-Over the past two years it has been my privilege to serve as vice-chair of the General Assembly Mission Council (GAMC) and as chair of the GAMC personnel committee.
+It addresses employee compensation within the Church.
+Over the past two years, I have been privileged to serve as vice-chair of the General Assembly Mission Council (GAMC) and chair of the GAMC personnel committee.
 That gives me some insight into the subject.
-Furthermore, I’ve spent the better part of my adult exploring the intersection of business, economics, and theology.
+Furthermore, I've spent the better part of my adult exploring the intersection of business, economics, and theology.
 What follows is my reflection and response.
 It is my view and is not an official comment of the General Assembly Mission Council.
 I will declare from the start that I am opposed to this item.

-The overture and the underlying study paper advocates equity in compensation for church employees, with equity defined as employees receiving similar compensation via ratios of highest-paid to lowest-paid employee.
-The idea of salary ratios was promoted In a policy paper called God’s Work in Our Hands, passed by the 207th General Assembly (1995).
-The narrative woven in NPNR is that church, and the General Assembly Mission Council in particular, has succumbed to “secular” business models of compensation and abandoned theological reflection in its hiring practices.
-NPNR seeks the imposition of a mandatory 5:1 compensation ratio from lowest-paid to highest-paid staff at the General Assembly Mission Council in order to achieve a biblical equality.
+The overture and the underlying study paper advocate equity in compensation for church employees, with equity defined as employees receiving similar compensation via ratios of highest-paid to lowest-paid employees.
+The idea of salary ratios was promoted in a policy paper called God's Work in Our Hands, passed by the 207th General Assembly (1995).
+The narrative woven in NPNR is that Church, particularly the General Assembly Mission Council, has succumbed to "secular" business compensation models and abandoned theological reflection in its hiring practices.
+NPNR seeks the imposition of a mandatory 5:1 compensation ratio from the lowest-paid to the highest-paid staff at the General Assembly Mission Council to achieve biblical equality.

 There are two puzzling aspects to NPNR:

-- The imposed 5:1 ratio is directed only at the General Assembly Mission Council, despite that fact that other GA entities like the Presbyterian Foundation and the Board of Pensions have higher ratios than the GAMC.
+- The imposed 5:1 ratio is directed only at the General Assembly Mission Council, even though other GA entities like the Presbyterian Foundation and the Board of Pensions have higher ratios than the GAMC.
 (A fact the study paper readily acknowledges.)

-- NPNR makes no mention (except for a cursory mention at the end of Appendix in the study paper) of the extensive debate and policy development that occurred between 1999 and 2002 that resulted in our present compensation guidelines.
+- NPNR makes no mention (except for a cursory mention at the end of the Appendix in the study paper) of the extensive debate and policy development between 1999 and 2002 that resulted in our present compensation guidelines.

 NPNR defines equity as similar compensation for all employees.
 But there are at least three ways to conceive of equity: